emissary-ingress/emissary/user-guide/consul-connect-ambassador.md

 ### Ambassador Edge Stack

-Install and configure Ambassador.
+Install and configure Ambassador Edge Stack.
 If you are using a cloud provider such as Amazon, Google, or Azure, you can type:

 ```
 kubectl apply -f https://getambassador.io/yaml/ambassador/ambassador-rbac.yaml